dwhiffing/fury/content/aar/mf/mf5/body.md

 responsibilities and resources have fallen under your control.

-For the past 72 hours your Area of Operation (AO) has been quiet – disturbingly quiet\!
+For the past 72 hours your Area of Operation (AO) has been quiet – disturbingly quiet!
 The WP has not violated UNPROFOR airspace while the tempest of war goes on to the north, south and east, apparently content to hold down NATO forces while conserving their own.
 NATO on the other hand is not anxious to engage on another front at a disadvantage, and